-7. How can I find the qualifying DV occupations in the Department of Labor's ONet OnLine database?
+7. How can I find the qualifying DV occupations in the Department of Labor's ONet Online Database?

-When you are in ONet OnLine, follow these steps to determine if your occupation qualifies:
+When you are in Department of Labor's ONet OnLine Database, follow these steps to determine if your occupation qualifies:

-- 1. Under "Find Occupations," select "Job Family" from the pull down menu; - 2.
-Browse by "Job Family," make your selection, and click "GO". - 3.
-Click on the link for your specific occupation; and - 4.
-Select the tab "Job Zone" to find the designated Job Zone number and Specific Vocational Preparation (SVP) rating range.
+- A. Under "Find Occupations," select "Job Family" from the pull down menu; - B. Browse by "Job Family," make your selection, and click "GO". - C. Click on the link for your specific occupation; and - D. Select the tab "Job Zone" to find the designated Job Zone number and Specific Vocational Preparation (SVP) rating range.